Career Timeline of Steven Tyler: Major Achievements and Milestones

 How Steven Tyler built a successful career.
 Explore key moments that defined the journey.

-In 1964, Steven Tyler formed a band called the Strangeurs—later Chain Reaction—in Yonkers, New York.
+In 1964, Steven Tyler formed a band called the Strangeurs, which later became known as Chain Reaction, in Yonkers, New York.

-1969: Attending the Rock Show and Meeting Future Bandmates
+1969: Attended Rock Show and Saw Future Bandmates

-In 1969, Tyler attended a local rock show in Sunapee, New Hampshire and saw future bandmates Joe Perry and Tom Hamilton playing in a band called the Jam Band.
+In 1969, Steven Tyler attended a local rock show in Sunapee, New Hampshire, where he saw future bandmates Joe Perry and Tom Hamilton playing in a band called the Jam Band.
+He was struck by their raw power and attitude.

-On November 6, 1970, Aerosmith played their first gig in Mendon, Massachusetts at Nipmuc Regional High School.
+On November 6, 1970, Aerosmith played their first gig in Mendon, Massachusetts, at Nipmuc Regional High School (now Miscoe Hill Middle School).

 1970: Formation of Aerosmith

-Around 1970, Steven Tyler, Joe Perry, and Tom Hamilton decided to form a band.
-Joey Kramer was recruited to play the drums.
-The band moved to the Boston area.
+Around 1970, Steven Tyler, Joe Perry, and Tom Hamilton decided to form a band, Aerosmith.
+Tyler insisted on being the frontman and lead singer.
+Joey Kramer was recruited to play the drums, and the band moved to the Boston area.

-At some point prior to the weekend of December 25, 1971, the band was known as "Fox Chase".
+At some point prior to the weekend of December 25, 1971, Aerosmith was known as "Fox Chase".

 1971: Brad Whitford Joins Aerosmith